ssl-hep/ServiceX/helm_charts/helm_charts,/helm_charts/docs/development/architecture.md

 location of the servicex instance (latitude and longitude) so that Rucio can deliver replicas sorted according to their closeness.

 The DID finder receives datasets to resolve via a RabbitMQ queue.
-The very first result it finds is submitted back to the flask app via a POST to the `preflight` endpoint.
-This is treated as a sample file to drive the preflight check.

-This replica as well as all subsequent replicas are reported to the app via POSTs to the `/files` endpoint.
+Resolved file replics are reported to the app via POSTs to the `/files` endpoint.
 After the final file has posted in this way, a PUT is sent to the `/complete` endpoint to let the service know all file replicas have been reported.
 This message contains summary information about the